UIS Contract Types

 Affiliation Agreements typically do not involve any transfer of funds, but there is a perceived benefit to engaging in the agreements for each party.
 Common examples are Clinical or Educational Affiliation Agreements by which the University of Illinois may send one or more students to another clinic or school in order to receive training, practicum, or instruction in a specialization or facility that is not available to them in our community; and Student Teaching Agreements by which University of Illinois students are placed in local and/or regional elementary and secondary schools as student teachers.
-These types of agreements provide a benefit to our students in terms of experience and additional learning opportunities and they also provide a benefit to the other party that receives the services of Illinois students without having to pay them wages.

 Where to Start: